huggingface/diffusers/README_mps.md

 image = pipe(prompt).images[0]
 ```

+### Known Issues

+- As mentioned above, we are investigating a strange [first-time inference issue](https://github.com/huggingface/diffusers/issues/372).
+- Generating multiple prompts in a batch [crashes or doesn't work reliably](https://github.com/huggingface/diffusers/issues/363).
+We believe this might be related to the [`mps` backend in PyTorch](https://github.com/pytorch/pytorch/issues/84039#issuecomment-1237735249), but we need to investigate in more depth.
+For now, we recommend to iterate instead of batching.

 ### Performance

 These are the results we got on a M1 Max MacBook Pro with 64 GB of RAM, running macOS Ventura Version 13.0 Beta (22A5331f).
 We performed Stable Diffusion text-to-image generation of the same prompt for 50 inference steps, using a guidance scale of 7.5.